nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 <img src="output_file_photos/dataset_output_R.png" width="700.5" height="525">

 ## Filters and Attributes For a Specific BioMart Ensembl Database

 Step 5: Find the filters and attributes for a specific database.
-The filters and attributtes will vary to a degree depending on the dataset selected.
+The filters and attributes will vary to a degree depending on the dataset selected.
 All of the available filters and attributes for a particular species dataset can be accessed and saved to csv files.

 ```R
 filters_attributes <- function(type, species, file_1, file_2) {